peterzheng98/RCompiler-Spec/src/tokens.md

 r[lex.token.literal.reserved.period]
 * An unsuffixed binary, octal, or hexadecimal literal followed, without intervening whitespace, by a period character (with the same restrictions on what follows the period as for floating-point literals).

-r[lex.token.literal.reserved.exp]
-* An unsuffixed binary or octal literal followed, without intervening whitespace, by the character `e` or `E`.

 r[lex.token.literal.reserved.empty-with-radix]
 * Input which begins with one of the radix prefixes but is not a valid binary, octal, or hexadecimal literal (because it contains no digits).

-r[lex.token.literal.reserved.empty-exp]
-* Input which has the form of a floating-point literal with no digits in the exponent.

 Examples of reserved forms: